adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 ```

 ### Dependency injection
-The policy classes are created using the [IoC container](../fundamentals/ioc_container.md) and therefore you can type-hint and inject dependencies inside the policy constructor using the `@inject` decorator.
+The policy classes are created using the [IoC container](../fundamentals/ioc_container.md); therefore, you can type-hint and inject dependencies inside the policy constructor using the `@inject` decorator.

 ```ts
 import { inject } from '@adonisjs/core'